dudzislaw/jazdow.pl/readme.md

-# Theme Factory
+# Static Factory

-This is a starter theme for wordpress.
-It uses Gulp to build scripts and styles, it uses JADE as a template language, to which you pass php data, or front-matter data if you work on just the front end.
+This is a  static generator for websites.
+Forked from theme-factory.
+It uses Gulp to build scripts and styles, it uses JADE as a template language, to which you pass markdown and front-matter data.
 Uses also:

 - stylus with nib, lost and autoprefixer